FERLINGETZIAHJ/airTemperaturePressureDataLoad/README.md

 4. Place the jar ns the desired location and run using spark-submit command.
 Ex: spark-submit --class com.weather.main.LoadWeatherDataToHDFS --master yarn --deploy-mode client /home/user/weatherData.jar

+Note: Give the input data path in the common constants class.

 # Module Description:

 The Data is read, processed and written to HDFS.
 The Steps are explained as below.